-"Subsurface utility engineering" or "(SUE)" means those techniques set forth in the American Society of Civil Engineers (ASCE) standard CI/ASCE 38-02, or its successor document as determined by the One Call System.
+"Subsurface utility engineering" or "SUE" means those techniques set forth in the American Society of Civil Engineers (ASCE) most recently published standard CI/ASCE 38-02, or its successor document as determined by the One Call System.

 "Tolerance zone" means the horizontal space within eighteen inches of the outside wall or edge of a line or facility.

-"Traffic loop” means a device that detects metal object such as cars and bicycles based on the change in inductance that they induce in the device.
+"Traffic loop" means a device that detects metal objects such as cars and bicycles based on the change in inductance that they induce in the device.

 RESPONSIBILITIES OF THE FACILITY OWNER